sarthak268/sarthak268.github.io/_pages/bookshelf.md

 ## Mindset & Wisdom

 <span class="book-entry">1. <span class="highlight-book">The Almanack of Naval Ravikant</span>: a blueprint for building wealth and finding inner peace 🧠</span>
 <span class="book-entry">2.
-The Anthology of Balaji by Eric Jorgenson: technology, networks, and building the future — a distillation of Balaji's ideas 🌐</span>
+[The Anthology of Balaji by Eric Jorgenson](/bookshelf/anthology_of_balaji/): technology as a force for good, life extension, crypto, network states, and building the future — a distillation of Balaji's boldest ideas 🌐</span>
 <span class="book-entry">3.
 The Subtle Art of Not Giving a F*ck by Mark Manson: choosing what to care about in a world that demands too much 🎯</span>
 <span class="book-entry">4.
 The Compound Effect by Darren Hardy: small choices, repeated daily, lead to radical results 📈</span>
 <span class="book-entry">5.
 Ikigai by Francesc Miralles and Hector Garcia: the Japanese secret to a long and purposeful life 🌸</span>